-There were no significant changes to the above measures during 2017.
+There were no significant changes to the above measures during 2018.

-Each business unit has its own performance measures that match their functions and objectives and these objectives are consistent with the Group's risk appetite.
+In the Bank's continuous efforts to create sustainable value for stakeholders, relevant performance measures are set for each business unit.
+These objectives which include broad-based growth across its core markets, delivering sustained earnings momentum from core businesses, driving core competencies of disciplined risk management, diversified funding base and continued investments in technology and people, and ensuring sustainable business practices are also consistent with the Group's risk appetite.
 In the determination of remuneration of senior executives, risk and control indicators as well as audit findings and compliance issues are taken into account when assessing business performance.
-Executives are remunerated based on their own performance measures, while taking into account market compensation data for their respective job roles.
+Executives are remunerated based on the achievements of their own performance measures, and the demonstration of core values and competencies, while taking into account market compensation data for their respective job roles.